apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 ### Update the versions

-Use below command or use IDE to replace "$VERSION-SNAPSHOT" with "$VERSION".
+Use the commands below or your IDE to replace "$VERSION-SNAPSHOT" with "$VERSION".

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';